 First, it has trackless vehicles which make the ride very unpredictable not being able to know where you are going next.
-It also utilizes a new projection mapping technology which fills essentially empty rooms, bringing them to life and being able to change scenes on the drop of a hat.
+It also utilizes a new projection mapping technology that fills what are essentially empty rooms, bringing them to life and being able to change scenes at the drop of a hat.

 While the new technology is really cool, we like to see more physical show scenes in rides that could use projection mapping to supplement what’s already there.
 That said, it’s still a great ride and one of the overall most “fun” ones at Disney World.

 It’s Tough to Be a Bug is a 3D show located underneath the Tree of Life and features characters from the Disney-Pixar “A Bug’s Life” franchise.
 Spiders, ants, stinkbugs, dung beetles, and dozens of other insects take the stage and help show humans what it’s like from their perspective.